There is a short story behind our love of kimchi.

 You can add the red pepper ‘paste’ (see ingredient list) at this time or separately, but work the whole mass with gloved hands until it is all thoroughly incorporated and blended.

-The juices will usually rise a bit, so don’t fill the jar too full – leave at least 1″ of head space.
+The juices will usually rise a bit, so don’t fill the jar too full.
+Leave at least 1″ of head space for expansion.

-So whether you want to see if it will help you kick a sinus infection like it has helped my son or just get on the path to better health, enjoy!
+So whether you want to see if probiotic kimchi will kick a sinus infection like it has done for my son or just get on a better path to health, enjoy!

 ©2023 Deep Roots at Home • All Rights Reserved